N4thanTheG/Stock-Price-Predictor-with-LSTM/README.md

 2. Open `Stock Closing Price Predictor.ipynb`
 3. Run all cells in sequence
 4. Type in any stock ticker you want to predict!

+## ✨ What I Learned
+- Using time series data for deep learning
+- The practical use of LSTM in real-world forecasting